Aldori15/azerothcore-eluna-accountwide/README.md

        	You also have the ability to prevent sharing mounts of the opposing faction, but I personally would recommend leaving it off.
        	Up to you though.

   		All of the mounts are defined in the "mount_listing" variable on Line 26.
-If your server has any addition mounts that
+If your server has any additional mounts that
     	are not listed here, feel free to add them.
+Also vise versa if there are any mounts you DO NOT want to share, simply comment out or remove them from the list.

+       ** Pets: **
+       		This script allows unlocked/learned pet companions to be shared across all characters on the account.

+  		All of the pets are defined in the "petIDs" variable on Line 19.
+If your server has any additional pets that
-Also vise versa if there are any mounts you DO NOT want to share, feel free to comment out or remove them from there.
+    	are not listed here, feel free to add them.
+Also vise versa if there are any mounts you DO NOT want to share, simply comment out or remove them from the list.

  	** Reputation: **